About the Rafael Cintrón Ortiz Latino Cultural Center

 - Coordinates and supervises internships for the Heritage Garden and lends its expertise in collaborative projects including L@S GANAS for STEM students.

-Three principles shape a framework that guides the work of the Latino Cultural Center:
+These principles shape the work of the Latino Cultural Center:

 - Personal and group identity is always in flux and shaped by social circumstances through interactions among the diverse members of a community, and between those members and outsiders;

-- Culturally-specific museums and cultural centers have the potential to shape personal and community identity in meaningful ways when they help their members to draw on their cultural heritage to address contemporary issues; and
+- Culturally-specific museums and cultural centers have the potential to shape personal and community identity in meaningful ways when they help their members link the past to contemporary life; and